WHAT IS DIGESTATE?

-The HRS DTR Series is an adaptation of the HRS DTI Series of heat exchanger.
-Both DTI and DTR are constructed as tube in tube heat exchangers that incorporate a large diameter inner tube with a corrugation profile, however the DTR Series has been specifically designed for direct product to product heat recovery, where heat emitted from hot digestate can be transferred to cold digestate inside the heat exchanger.
-Additionally, inspection and cleaning the shell side channel is made easy due to the removable inner tube of the DTR heat exchanger.
+The HRS DTIR Series is an adaptation of the HRS DTI Series of heat exchanger.
+Both DTI and DTIR are constructed as tube in tube heat exchangers that incorporate a large diameter inner tube with a corrugation profile, however the DTIR Series has been specifically designed for direct product to product heat recovery, where heat emitted from hot digestate can be transferred to cold digestate inside the heat exchanger.
+Additionally, inspection and cleaning the shell side channel is made easy due to the removable inner tube of the DTIR heat exchanger.

 HRS G SERIES HEAT EXCHANGERS